Kirksville Regional Airport: History

 Ozark flew its final route to Kirksville on April 23, 1976.
 Fortunately a local pilot and dentist, Dr. Stephen Barber, had established a small commuter air service, Horizon Airways, in 1972.
 Horizon was able to help fill the void left by Ozark's departure, eventually expanding by 1976 to offer service to both Kansas City and St. Louis, and changing its name to Air Missouri.

 From 1978 to 1987, Kirksville was served by Green Hills Aviation with commuter flights to St. Louis.
 From 1987 through December 1989, Midcontinent Airlines flew to Kansas City as Braniff Express on behalf of Braniff (1983-1990).
 Kirksville then went without commercial service during 1990 until Redwing Airways began commuter flights to Kansas City, which continued until October 2001.

 From 2001 through 2006 Corporate Airlines, which later became RegionsAir, provided flights to St. Louis.
 The carrier first operated as Trans World Express on behalf of TWA, then as American Connection on behalf of American Airlines.

 Air Midwest (operating as US Airways Express), a subsidiary of Mesa Air Group, provided flights to Kansas City from November 2006 through May 2008.
-Kirksville went without service until August 2008, when Air Choice One began scheduled flight operations twice daily, to and from St. Louis.
+Kirksville went without service until July 2008, when Air Choice One began scheduled flight operations twice daily, to and from St. Louis.

 In September 2010, Cape Air replaced Air Choice One with service to St. Louis that continued until 2023, providing three daily round trips.
-In October 2022, Cape Air notified Kirksville of its plans to terminate service unless its contract was renegotiated.
-However, the airline was still required to continue its flights until the city selected a replacement.

-The Kirksville City Council approved a contract on February 6, 2023, with Contour Airlines, with 12 flights per week to Chicago O'Hare International Airport using regional jet aircraft.
-This is the first scheduled jet service to Kirksville.
+In 2023 Cape Air was replaced by Contour, which initially provided 12 flights per week to Chicago using regional jet aircraft.
+This was the first scheduled jet service to Kirksville.

-Scheduled operations are currently subsidized by the federal Essential Air Service program.

 Facilities

 The airport covers 476 acres (193 ha) at an elevation of 966 feet (294 m).
 It has two runways: 18/36 is 6,005 by 100 feet (1,830 x 30 m) concrete; 9/27 is 1,370 by 100 feet (418 x 30 m) turf.
 An instrument landing system (ILS) was installed for Runway 36 in 2007.

+On June 25, 2026, Kirksville passengers began using the airport's new 6,500 square foot terminal building, which provides nearly twice as much passenger service area as the previous building.

 In the year ending April 30, 2023, the airport had 5,888 aircraft operations, average 113 per week: 50% general aviation, 37% airline, 12% air taxi, and <1% military.
 20 aircraft were then based at the airport: 17 single-engine, 2 multi-engine, and 1 jet.